Johnson & Johnson is getting rid of its script logo after more than 130 years | Technology

 The consumer business helped J&J become the world's biggest health care products maker, with annual sales topping USD 90 billion.
 But its pharmaceutical and medical device divisions had easily surpassed it in size when the spinoff was announced in late 2021.

-New Brunswick, New Jersey-based J&J also will rename its Janssen pharmaceutical segment, changing it to Johnson & Johnson Innovative Medicine.
-Its medical device and technology segment will be called MedTech.
+New Brunswick, New Jersey-based J&J also said Thursday that it will relabel its Janssen pharmaceutical business Johnson & Johnson Innovative Medicine.
+Its medical devices and technology segment will be called Johnson & Johnson MedTech.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)